webdriverio/webdriverio/docs/index.md

     <article class="col2">
         <h2>How does it work?</h2>
         <p>
             WebdriverIO is an open source testing utility for nodejs.
 It makes it possible to write super easy selenium tests with Javascript in your favorite BDD or TDD test framework.
-Even Cucumber tests are supported.
         </p>
         <p>
-            It basically sends requests to a Selenium server via the <a href="https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol#Command_Reference">WebDriver Wire Protocol</a>
-            and handles its response.
-These requests are wrapped in useful commands, which provide callbacks to test several aspects of your site in an automated way.
+            It basically sends requests to a Selenium server via the <a href="https://www.w3.org/TR/webdriver/">WebDriver Protocol</a> and handles its response.
+These requests are wrapped in useful commands and can be used to test several aspects of your site in an automated way.
         </p>
     </article>

     <article class="runyourtests col2 last">
         <h2>Run your tests in the cloud</h2>
         <p>
             Services like Sauce Labs or BrowserStack provide selenium testing on remote hosts.
 Be able to run tests on a wide collection of platforms, devices and browser combinations without any configuration in your environment.
         </p>
         <div>
             <p>WebdriverIO supports services including:</p>